way0utwest/DatabaseDevOpsMS/InitialDescription.md

 # Database DevOps

+This is a working title, not necessarily the final title.

 ## Abstract
 Learn how to extend DevOps practices to databases to prevent the database from being a blocker to DevOps success.